Workshops and Research

 The workshop is divided in four sessions, each accompanied by a selection of films, texts and small hands-on exercises.
 The aim is to provide historical and conceptual knowledge on the hybrid film format, and to support the participants in the development and enhancement of their own ideas for dance films.

 Sarah Möller in one of the co-directors of the international dance film festival “POOL – MOVEMENT ART FILM Festival Berlin”.
-She is especially interested in the various ways of interweaving image and dance movement.
+She is especially interested in the various ways of interweaving cinematic and physical movement.
 Additionally, she has been invited as a film programmer, lecturer, and jury member for several international dance film festivals and exhibitions.

 Die Weiterentwicklung und Vertiefung der Recherche wurde gefördert durch die Beauftragte der Bundesregierung für Kultur und Medien im Programm NEUSTART KULTUR, DIS-TANZEN des Dachverbands Tanz Deutschland.